Cell Products ⇢ Wild-type cells ⇢

 DefiniGEN_intestinal_immunocytochemistry

-Def-INT organoids have been demonstrated to display multiple key gut markers.
-Gene expression analysis shows key intestinal markers including intestinal stem cells (LGR5, Axin2), enterocytes (Vil1, EPCAM), goblet cells (MUC2, FCGBP), Paneth cells (LYZ, DLL4) and enteroendocrine cells (CHGA, GHRL) have similar expression levels in Def-INT organoids and the primary control relative to GAPDH.
+Our iPSC-derived Intestinal organoids have been demonstrated to display multiple key gut markers.
+Gene expression analysis shows key intestinal markers including intestinal stem cells (LGR5, Axin2), enterocytes (Vil1, EPCAM), goblet cells (MUC2, FCGBP), Paneth cells (LYZ, DLL4) and enteroendocrine cells (CHGA, GHRL) have similar expression levels in Intestinal organoids and the primary control relative to GAPDH.

-Figure 3.
-Def-INT organoids show gene expression profiles representative of intestinal stem cells, enterocytes, goblet cells, Paneth cells and enteroendocrine cells.
+Figure 3. iPSC-derived Intestinal organoids show gene expression profiles representative of intestinal stem cells, enterocytes, goblet cells, Paneth cells and enteroendocrine cells.

 figure_3.2